dret/webconcepts/concepts/http-header/Pragma.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/Pragma"
 title:         "HTTP Header Field: Pragma"
+concept-name:  HTTP Header Field
+concept-value: Pragma
 description: "The \"Pragma\" header field allows backwards compatibility with HTTP/1.0 caches, so that clients can specify a \"no-cache\" request that they will understand (as Cache-Control was not defined until HTTP/1.1).
 When the Cache-Control header field is also present and understood in a request, Pragma is ignored."
 ---